joausaga/social-ideation/README.md

 2. Create a virtual environment by running `virtualenv env`

+ 3. Activate the virtual environment by running `source env/bin/activate`

  3. Go inside the repository folder and execute `pip install -r requirements.txt` to install dependencies.
-    If an error occurs during the installation, it might be because some of these resons:
+    If an error occurs during the installation, it might be because some of these reasons:
     a) Package *python-dev* is missing
     b) Package *libmysqlclient-dev* is missing
     c) The environment variables *LC_ALL* and/or *LC_CTYPE* are not defined or don't have a valid value